 Year after year, new technology favors ecommerce over brick-and-mortar retail.
 Ecommerce has a lot stacked against it from the onset, but it’s one reliable advantage is the constant advancement of all things digital.

-And 2018 is no different — in fact, as we explained in our article about the 5 top ecommerce trends of 2018, this year is actually a more drastic shift into the future.
-New technologies like virtual assistants and augmented reality are changing the shape of ecommerce, making 2018 a year of transition.
+And this year is no different — in fact, as we explained in our article about the 5 top ecommerce trends of 2018, there is actually a more drastic shift expected in the future.
+New technologies like virtual assistants and augmented reality are changing the shape of ecommerce, making these next few years more of a transition.

 But what are we transitioning into?
 Take a look at these 5 exciting new technologies for online retail.